Randercrop/chainlink-trial-project/README.md

 ##### Adding new contracts
 To add a new contract, add a new folder under `/src/contracts` with the contract code.
 Then add the contract name and build path to `/src/data/contractToFileMap.json`.

+##### Support multiple addresses simultaneously
+We could allow the user to add more private keys into their .env file, then allow the user to select which address to sign with when performing a transaction or executing a function call

+##### call-contract-function
+We can take in the contract name as part of the initial cli argument, rather than having the user type it out.
+This is more in line with other CLI tools